pluarant/pluarant.github.io/documentation/api/real-time-api/messaging.md

   - **params**, `MessageParams` object initialized with required parameters

 ### random
-Returns a new unique message ID which you can use to send messages.
+Returns a new unique message ID that you can use to send messages.

 It does not take any parameters.